jaredly/geometricart/Roadmap.md

   - so you can decide if crop comes first or second
 - Export can make a movie
   - svg or canvas pls
-- zindex actually does something
+- [x] zindex actually does something

+getting weird artifacts ... maybe do the "everything is 100x bigger" thing?

 #